leandro-vallecillos/Portafolio/README.md

 # Portfolio
-Leandro's Engineering and Data Science Projects
+Leandro's Industrial Engineering and Data Science Projects

 # [Project 1: Data Science Predicting Prices Tool for New York City Properties](https://drive.google.com/file/d/1qiGNiXA3n4nXxj36B76PnZmfeddJUqKN/view?usp=sharing)
 * Created a tool that predicts the prices of properties in the five differents Boroughs of New York City, based on properties variables.